robinwilson16/ALPSLevel3TargetGradeGenerator/README.md

 # ALPS Level 3 Target Grade Generator
 **Summary**

-These scripts calculate target grade for learners by first working out an Average GCSE Score by taking a mean average of all GCSE results from the PLR and then using this to look at the learning aim type of the level 3 qualification being studied (i.e. A Level, BTEC Extended Diploma, etc.) in order to assign a target grade to the learners.
+These scripts calculate target grade for learners by first working out an Average GCSE Score by taking a mean average of all GCSE results from the PLR using the size of the qualification (short course is 0.5, standard GCSE is 1 and double award is 2) and then using this to look at the learning aim type of the level 3 qualification being studied (i.e. A Level, BTEC Extended Diploma, etc.) in order to assign a target grade to the learners.

-> The calculation for average GCSE score is to add up all GCSE grades and then take the mean average (e.g. ( 9 + 7 + 8 + 8 ) / 4 = 8)
+> The calculation for average GCSE score is to add up all GCSE grades and then take the mean average (e.g. for 4 standard size GCSEs ( 9 + 7 + 8 + 8 ) / 4 = 8)

 Targets are assigned by looking at the academic and vocational ALPS Benchmarks available from the ALPS Education website at https://alps.education/